Edward Garber: Area of study

 His multi-faceted work illustrated the power of classical genetics.
 One primary area of his research focused on the Collinsia genus.
 Another primary area of his research focused on several smut species (Microbotryum violeceum) formerly Ustilago violacea.
-From 1960 on, he studied the filamentous fungi, Aspergillus fumigatus, Fusarium oxysporium, Penicillium digitatum, P. expansum and P. italicum, describing the parasexual cycle in them and also analyzing the relationship between nutrition and phytopathogenecity.
+From 1960 on, he studied the filamentous fungi, Aspergillus fumigatus, Fusarium oxysporium, Penicillium digitatum, P. expansum and P. italicum, describing the parasexual cycle in them and also analyzing the relationship between nutrition and phytopathogenicity.
 He was one of the first researchers to use enzyme electrophoresis as a taxonomic and genetic tool for mycological studies.

 In addition to working as a plant/fungal cytogeneticist, he did research in the area of medical science.
 He, along with John W. Rippon, Professor Emeritus at the University of Chicago, undertook pioneering enzymologic studies of dermatophytes.
 These studies associated the yield of elastase and collagenase with the more virulent forms of dermatophytes, and established that the production of specific enzymes correlated with defined mating types.
 He collaborated with his University of Chicago colleague Manfred Ruddat for more than 30 years, resulting in numerous scientific papers.
 The University of Chicago Medical and Biological Science Alumni Association conferred its Gold Key Award on Garber in 1992.

 Garber wrote a textbook titled Cytogenetics: An Introduction, published by McGraw Hill (1972).
 He served as editor for Genetic Perspectives in Biology and Medicine, (University of Chicago Press) in 1985.
 He was the co-editor-in-chief of the International Journal of Plant Sciences (University of Chicago Press) from 1992-2000.
 He also spent time at the University of Hebrew in Jerusalem, under the auspices of the United States-Israel Binational Science Foundation, where he was involved in studies such as: how prawns flourished in brackish water ponds, the breeding of hybrid carp, and the use of yeast as a human food supplement.